 Were you required to learn any musical instruments for the role?

-Can you tell us where the series is filmed?
+Are you able to tell us where 4 O’Clock Club is filmed?

-What do you do in between filming scenes?
+How do you spend your time in between filming scenes?

 What was it like on the set of Harry Potter?